 President

 Peter was appointed President of the AJBCC in October 2021.
-He is the Independent Chairman of the Board of MLC Life Insurance.
-He is also a Director of the European Australian Business Council (EABC) and a member of the Asia Society Advisory Council.
+He served the Independent Chairman of the Board of MLC Life Insurance until October 2025.
+He is also a Member of the Corporate Council of the European Australian Business Council (EABC) and a member of the Asia Society Advisory Council.
+Peter Grey was appointed as a Member of the Order of Australia in the Australia Day Honours list for 2026.

 Peter spent more than 40 years in the Federal Government in various roles including as the CEO of Austrade, Deputy Secretary of the Department of Foreign Affairs and Trade (DFAT) and as Australia’s Ambassador to Japan, the EU, WTO and our first Ambassador for APEC.
 He was also Australia’s Chief Trade Negotiator for a substantial period.